javierarce/glitchub/README.md

-# glitchub

-Here's how to connect Glitch and GitHub together:
+# How to keep a Glitch project in sync with a GitHub repo

 1. Go to [glitch.com](http://glitch.com) and create a new `hello-express` app.
 2. Open the `package.json` file and add the following packages: